arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

 -S, --syslog
     Send output to system logger (``syslogd(8)``).
     By default, log output is sent to stderr.

+--loglevel=LEVEL
+    Set the priority level threshold for log messages.
+Only messages of the given level or higher are logged.
+The *LEVELs* are, in decreasing order:

+    - **error** - error conditions
+    - **warning** - warning conditions
+    - **info** - informational messages

+    If **bluealsa-aplay** was built with debug enabled, then an additional, lowest, level is  available:

+    - **debug** - debug messages

+    If this option is not given then the default is to use the lowest level (i.e., all messages are logged).

 -v, --verbose
     Make the output more verbose.